sagemathinc/cocalc/notes/final_push.md

 ...
 [marker.output][output uuid of cell][marker.output]{json output mesg}[marker.output]{json output mesg}[marker.output]...[marker.output]

-- (0:10?) [x] sagews: get rid of trailing whitespace on eval
-- (0:30?) [x] (0:49) sagews: reset CSS inside div output
-- (0:20?) [x] (0:38) sagews: nice horizontal line between cells
-- (0:10?) [x] (1:02) sagews: when evaluating a cell, put the end of the cell as *high* as possible (not low) -- no whitespace lines. -- took a long time due to confusion regarding a bug caused by my cursor location code and merging.
-- (0:30?) [x] sagews/editor: try to fix cursor merge bug found above.  -- I think the only valid approach it to fully implement the right algorithm.
-Bandaide now, which will be to insert newline before any output cells introduced by a merge.
-Want this anyways...
-- (0:15?) [x] (0:09) sagews: what's up with infinite loop exec'ing nothing in localhub?

-- (0:20?) [x] (0:33) sagews: click on separator to make a new cell; make hovering over it change color (?)

-- (0:20?) [x] (0:18) sagews: when client executes code with shift-enter, move the cursor to next input cell

-- (0:10?) [x] (0:08) sagews: make split screen mode work so I can play with it; if it is not useful or slow, kill it (?) -- let's make it a different view; seems useful for it to be "hide all output".

-- (0:30?) [ ] sagews/localhub: need to implement the BLOB-->hub socket stuff... that's why I can't send images etc.
+- (0:45?) [ ] sagews/localhub: need to implement the BLOB-->hub socket stuff... that's why I can't send images etc.

---> - (1:00?) [ ] sagews: I *must* finally switch to directly applying the patches to the codemirror buffer, since right now, the *entire* output is being re-rendered every single time... since all the marks go away on sync.
+ - (1:00?) [ ] sagews: I *must* finally switch to directly applying the patches to the codemirror buffer, since right now, the *entire* output is being re-rendered every single time... since all the marks go away on sync.; this will be a few lines of code in syncod.coffee

 - (0:30?) [ ] sagews: when code is submited, then executing, then done have a visual indicator of each state (maybe via gutter)